common-workflow-lab/CW22_CWL_Novice_Exercises/README.md

 1. `cwltool 1_Single_step_workflow.cwl workflow_input.yml`
 2. `cwltool 2_Multi_step_workflow.cwl workflow_input.yml`

-The scripts need completing - replace the blocks indicated by `< >` with the appropriate code.
+The scripts need to be completed before being run - replace the blocks indicated by `< >` with the appropriate code.
+Working examples of these scripts are provided in the `CWL_Script_Solutions` directory (note that you will have to copy these to the base directory to run though, so that the tool paths are correct).